 - Cream together butter and granulated sugar in a large mixing bowl on medium speed until the mixture is fluffy and light in color (about 5-7 minutes).

-- Add eggs to the butter mixture and beat well.
+- Add eggs to the butter mixture one at a time and beat well after each addition.

-- Add vanilla, flour, salt, and baking powder to the wet ingredients and mix together on a low speed.
+- Add vanilla, flour, salt, and baking powder to the wet ingredients and mix together gently until just combined.

 - Grease a half-sheet pan (often called a jelly roll pan) and spread 2/3 of the batter in the pan.
 The easiest way to do this is with clean and slightly damp fingers.

 - Spread cherry pie filling across the batter.

 - Dot the rest of the batter on top of the filling either using damp fingers or a cookie scoop.